skmalm/animated-set/README.md

 # animated-set
-Stanford CS193P Developing Application for iOS Fall 2017-18 Assignment 4
+Assignment project for Stanford CS193P: Developing Applications for iOS.

 This is an app version of the card game called Set, as well as the game Concentration.
-It is my project for Stanford CS193P assignment 4.

 It builds on Assignment 3 by including animation and by including a previously made Concentration game by implementing multiple MVCs.